oscaribv/pyaneti2-beta-/README.md

 I have not created tutorials for running single transits, GPs, and multi-bands fits yet.
 If you want to try one of these, feel free to contact me.

+If you want to get notifications every time this repository is updated, click on the watch button in the top right corner of this github page.